 The Federal Government has proposed a new, simplified small business restructuring process for eligible small businesses.
 The process will allow businesses to compromise their debts and maximise their chances of trading profitably in the future.
 It also allows for business owners to remain in control of their business during the restructuring period.

 Companies with less than $1 million in debt will be able to access the restructuring process.
-It is not currently clear if this $1 million figure includes related party debt.
 In addition, companies seeking to take advantage of the process must have paid all outstanding employee entitlements including superannuation and have their tax lodgements up to date.

-It is envisaged by the Government that the new provisions will be operational around January 2021.
+The Government has stated that the new provisions will be operational on 1 January 2021.

 How Will the New Process Work?